Introduction

 When we decide to appoint a manager, we will identify an experienced manager with the skills, expertise and track record needed to address the landlord’s problems and manage its housing services, and/or financial or other affairs, to an appropriate standard.
 We have a list of potential managers, published on our website, and will identify the manager from this list.
 We may run mini-competitions for each appointment, or, if we need to act urgently, make a direct appointment.
 We will take account of the potential manager’s daily payment rates in making our appointment.
 In the exceptional circumstances of no list members being available, or if we require other additional skills, we may make a direct appointment outwith the list.

 We will establish that the potential manager has no inappropriate or unmanageable conflicts of interest which would prevent an appointment being made.
-We will also confirm that the manager is able to meet the time commitment required.
+We will confirm that the manager is able to meet the time commitment required.
+And we ask the potential manager to produce evidence of indemnity insurance prior to commencing their role as a statutory manager.

 We will set out in writing to the landlord the name of the appointed manager, the start date and period of appointment, the purpose of the appointment and the specific remit of the manager, plus the quoted rates.
 We will also set out these details to the appointed manager.